vinhphm/vinh.dev/pages/posts/revamp-my-site-with-nextjs-tailwindcss.md

 ## The move

-Some people find it hard to move from a site to another.
+Some people find it hard to move from one site to another.
 For me, I already decided to start from the beginning then I will move my content later.
 But that not meant I was confident to build a site from scratch.

 Instead, I used a starter template called [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog).
 Huge thanks to [Tim Lin](https://twitter.com/timlrxx) for the minimal, lightweight, and super easy-to-customize blog starter.

-This site also got a BIG inspirations from [Marcelo Formentão](https://twitter.com/marceloavf).
+This site also got BIG inspiration from [Marcelo](https://twitter.com/marceloavf)](https://twitter.com/marceloavf) Formentão](https://twitter.com/marceloavf).
 I can't say thank you enough to him for his phenomenal design and customization of the original theme 🙏.

-I hope with these setup, I can start my own Next.js and Tailwind CSS playground and get a better understanding of the possibilities.
+I hope with these setups, I can start my own Next.js and Tailwind CSS playground and get a better understanding of the possibilities.

 ## The deployment

 At first, I wanted to continue to use Cloudflare Pages to host my site.
 But I found that it was not the best option (for Next.js app at least).
-The problem lies on the Image Optimization service that Next.js uses.
+The problem lies in the Image Optimization service that Next.js uses.
 Next.js is built by Vercel, of course, it will support their solution out of the box.
 Meanwhile, to use the same functionality in Cloudflare Pages would require a lot of work and Cloudflare's solution is not available on the free tier.
 Therefore, I found it was better to use Vercel.